CopperEgg/apidocs/revealmetrics/dashboards.md

 In single-metric widgets, you will specify the source of the metric as follows:
  * assign the value 'select' to the 'match' key
  * assign the value 'object_id' to the 'match_param' key.
-The object_id my be a SYSTEM_ID, a PROBE_ID or a METRICGROUP_ID.
+The object_id my be a UUID, a PROBE_ID or a METRICGROUP_ID.

 #### Multi-metric widgets
 Widget type 'metric_list', style 'list'